Leandro Bassano

 The Last Judgement (National Museum of Western Art) Tokyo.

-Leandro Bassano (10 June 1557 – 15 April 1622), also called Leandro dal Ponte, was an Italian artist from Bassano del Grappa who was awarded a knighthood by the Doge of Venice.
+Leandro Bassano (10 June 1557 – 15 April 1622), also called Leandro dal Ponte, was an Italian Renaissance painter from Bassano del Grappa who was awarded a knighthood by the Doge of Venice.
 He was the younger brother of artist Francesco Bassano the Younger and third son of artist Jacopo Bassano.
 Their father took his surname from their town of Bassano del Grappa, and trained his sons as painters.

 Education and early career

 Leandro studied with his brothers in their father's workshop.
 After Francesco opened a workshop in Venice before 1575, Leandro took over the studio in Bassano del Grappa.
 Leandro followed in the tradition of his father's religious works, but also became independently well known as a portrait painter.

 By around 1575, Leandro had become an important assistant to his father.
 His father wanted Leandro to carry on the studio in Bassano del Grappa.
 Shortly after their father died, his brother Francesco committed suicide.